CryptoLions/JungleTestnet-DAWN2/README.md

-# Welcome to the Jungle Testnet
+# Welcome to the Jungle
-EOS public testnetwork Jungle
+EOS public test network: Jungle
 Based on: SuperDawn-2018-03-18
 by: <a href="http://CryptoLions.io">CryptoLions.io</a>